 - 12-ounce bottle or can of regular beer

 - five-ounce glass of dinner wine

-- shot of liquor or spirits (either straight or in a mixed drink),
+- shot of liquor or spirits (one and one-half ounces).
+Either straight or in a mixed drink.

 They’re all the same to a breathalyzer as well as to both good health and long life.

 The following list presents the calories, carbs and fat found in standard servings of both alcoholic and non-alcoholic beverages.

 |All Distilled Spirits (rum, vodka, whiskey, gin, tequila, bourbon, etc.)||97||0.00||0.000|

 |Milk (2% fat)||122||11.41||4.807|